prashant1507/Automation-Framework/ReadMe.md

 -   Option to run tests on local or remote.<br/>
 -   Read data from Properties file, Excel, JSON files.<br/>
 -   Real time reporting using ELK.<br/>
+-   Option to run on docker grid or selenoid.

 <h3><i>Project Components</i></h3>
 Below are the component details of the framework: